jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (b) is liable on conviction,—
     (i) in the case of an individual, to a fine not exceeding $300,000:
     (ii) in the case of a body corporate, to a fine not exceeding $1,500,000.

+**Recognition of building products or building methods certified under overseas product certification scheme**

+### 272HA Recognition of building products or building methods certified under overseas product certification scheme
+(1) The chief executive may, by notice, recognise 1 or more, or 1 or more groups of, building products or building methods that are certified under an overseas product certification scheme.
+(2) Subsection (1) applies only if the chief executive is satisfied that— (a) the building products or building methods meet any criteria prescribed for the purposes of this paragraph; and (b) the overseas product certification scheme meets any criteria prescribed for the purposes of this paragraph.
+(3) A person who uses building products or building methods that are (or are in a group that is) recognised under subsection (1) must, for the purposes of this Act, be treated as having complied with all provisions of the building code that are relevant to the intended use.
+(4) Subsection (3) applies only to the extent that the person complies with any limitations or conditions of the recognition that are set out in the notice.
+(5) A notice under subsection (1) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+**Recognition of standards issued by overseas standards organisations, and standards certification schemes**

+### 272HB Recognition of overseas standards and of standards certification schemes
+(1) The Minister may, by notice, recognise, in whole or in part, any— (a) groups of standards issued by an overseas standards organisation; or (b) standards certification schemes that a standards certification organisation that is based in New Zealand or overseas administers or operates under.
+(2) Subsection (1)﻿(a) applies only if the Minister is satisfied that— (a) the groups of standards or the part concerned meet any criteria prescribed for the purposes of this paragraph; and (b) the overseas standards organisation meets any criteria prescribed for the purposes of this paragraph.
+(3) Subsection (1)﻿(b) applies only if the Minister is satisfied that— (a) the standards certification schemes or the part concerned meet any criteria prescribed for the purposes of this paragraph; and
+  (b) the standards certification organisation meets any criteria prescribed for the purposes of this paragraph.
+(4) The Minister may at any time, by notice, amend or revoke a notice of recognition made under subsection (1).

+### 272HC Public notification and availability
+(1) The chief executive must ensure that, promptly after a notice is made under section 272HB(1) or (4), notice of its making is published in the Gazette.
+(2) The notice must include the following information:
+  (a) a statement that a notice was made under section 272HB(1) or (4) (as applicable) by the Minister:
+  (b) the title of the notice made under section 272HB(1) or (4):
+  (c) the date on which the notice under section 272HB(1) or (4) was made:
+  (d) the Ministry’s Internet site where the notice made under section 272HB(1) or (4), and the related notice of recognition, are published.
+(3) The chief executive must also ensure that,—
+  (a) promptly after a notice of recognition is made under section 272HB(1), that notice is made publicly available on the Ministry’s Internet site; and
+  (b) even after a notice of recognition is amended or revoked, a digital copy of it in its original form continues to be publicly available on the Ministry’s Internet site; and
+  (c) promptly after a notice of recognition is amended, each of the following is publicly available on the Ministry’s Internet site:
+    (i) a digital copy of the amendment:
+    (ii) a digital copy of the notice of recognition in its up-to-date form.

 ### Subpart 7A — Responsibilities relating to modular component manufacturers